 5. Petest 25ft Reflective Tie-Out Cable for Small Dogs

-This lightweight cable features a steel core and anti-rust vinyl coating, making it practical for small dogs who need secure outdoor time.
-The cable is easy to handle and attach, and the reflective surface adds an extra layer of safety for evening use.
-Crimp covers help protect the ends from weather-related wear.
+This lightweight cable uses a steel core and anti-rust vinyl coating, making it practical for small dogs needing secure outdoor time.
+It's easy to handle and attach, and the reflective surface adds safety for evening use.
+Crimp covers at the ends help protect against weather-related wear.

 What We Like: